shift() Method: Shift Values in Column Up or Down¶

 ride_end_times.append(ride_end_time)

-Create a pandas dataframe given the lists ride_start_times
+Create a pandas dataframe given the lists ride_start_times and ride_end_times.

 data = {'ride_start_time': ride_start_times,